Patron Policies & Responsibilities

 - Tampering with life-safety equipment or engaging in behavior which constitutes a fire hazard is prohibited.

 - Parents/guardians are responsible for their children's safety and behavior.
-Children under 12 should be supervised at all times.
-Library staff cannot oversee unescorted or unsupervised children, nor be responsible for their safety.
-If an unsupervised child comes to the attention of library personnel, University of Utah Police will be contacted.
+Children under 12 must be supervised at all times.
+Library employees cannot oversee unescorted or unsupervised children, nor be responsible for their safety.
+If an unsupervised child comes to the attention of a library employee, University of Utah Police will be contacted.

 - Theft, vandalism, graffiti, and other intentional tampering with or damage to library property, collections, and exhibits are criminal activities punishable by law.